Monarda (Bee Balm) Growth and Care Guide

 Monarda, commonly called Bee Balm, is a perennial herbaceous plant native to North America.
 Known for its showy, tubular flowers and aromatic leaves, this plant is a favorite among gardeners for its ability to attract pollinators and add vibrant colors to landscapes.
 Bee Balm comes in a range of colors, including blue/lavender, red, pink, purple, and white, and is often used in perennial borders, cottage gardens, and pollinator-friendly plantings.
 Its aromatic leaves are also a natural deterrent for deer, making it a practical choice for areas prone to wildlife grazing.
 The nectar-rich flowers are magnets for bees, butterflies, and especially hummingbirds, making it one of the top choices for creating a pollinator-friendly garden.

 I first planted Jacob Cline Bee Balm (Monarda didyma) years ago and revelled in the hummingbirds that flocked to it.
-Its vivid blooms quickly became a magnet for bees, butterflies, and hummingbirds, while its resilience made it one of my favorite plants for a flourishing summer garden.
+Its vivid blooms quickly became a magnet for bees, butterflies, and hummingbirds, while its resilience made it one of my favorite plants for a flourishing Summer garden.
+Even through the heat and humidity of an Upstate South Carolina Summer, it keeps right on blooming and brought the whole garden bed alive with movement and color.

 Characteristics of Monarda